-A \textit{non-linear dynamics} community study similar, from a mathematical point of view, control problems as mentioned above, yet usually without knowing and referring to the achievements of \textit{control engineering} community.
-For example, the RC has a transfer function (see, for instance, Eq.~(6) in~\cite{Escobar2005}) multiplicative inverse to a transfer function of extended delayed feedback control (EDFC)~\cite{soc94} used to stabilize an unstable periodic orbit of a known period but an unknown profile.
-A similar situation with a method of harmonic oscillators (MHO)~\cite{Olyaei2015,AzimiOlyaei2018} and IMP-based RSCs connected in parallel.
-In fact, the derivation of the equivalence between the RC and the infinitely many RSCs~\cite{Escobar2005,Lu2010} and the derivation of the equivalence between the EDFC and MHO~\cite{PyrHarmOsc2015} share the same mathematics.
-Yet we should point out that both communities address different problems, i.e., cancellation for the control engineering community and stabilization for the non-linear dynamics community.
-Nevertheless, each community can benefit from each other knowledge, and our paper is devoted to doing it.
+A \textit{non-linear dynamics} community studies similar control problems (from a mathematical point of view) as mentioned above, yet usually without knowing and referring to the achievements of the \textit{control engineering} community.
+For example, RC has a transfer function (see, for instance, Eq.~(6) in Ref.~\cite{Escobar2005}) multiplicative inverse to a transfer function of extended delayed feedback control (EDFC)~\cite{soc94} used to stabilize an unstable periodic orbit of a known period but unknown profile.
+A similar situation happens with a method of harmonic oscillators (MHO)~\cite{Olyaei2015,AzimiOlyaei2018} and IMP-based RSCs connected in parallel.
+In fact, the derivation of the equivalence between the RC and infinitely many RSCs~\cite{Escobar2005,Lu2010} and the derivation of the equivalence between the EDFC and MHO~\cite{PyrHarmOsc2015} share the same mathematics.
+Yet, we should point out that both communities address different problems, that is, the cancellation for the control engineering community and the stabilization for the non-linear dynamics community.
+Nevertheless, each community can benefit from each other knowledge, and our paper is devoted to doing so.